eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 ### 2.1 Authentication of ServicePrincipals

-When Management API requests are received by the web server, it (or a related function) must be able to derive the `ServicePrincipal` from the request context.
+When Identity API requests are received by the web server, it (or a related function) must be able to derive the `ServicePrincipal` from the request context.
 In other words, it must be able to determine which participant sent the request.
-For that, the Management API should employ methods that are widely known, such as Basic Auth or API keys.
+For that, the Identity API should employ methods that are widely known, such as Basic Auth or API keys.

 Authentication (=user identification) should happen before the request is matched onto a controller method, so that the handling controller method can inject the `ServicePrincipal` using standard JAX-RS features: